Need to check your symptoms?

 Learn about the prenatal testing in Sickle Cell Disease that parents with AS genotype could consider to

-Dear Dr, I am actually dating and I have got to realise that we are both AS.
-We want to know about early detection and how the status of the undeveloped fetus can be assessed to see if there’s no SS….
+Dear Dr, I am in a serious relationship and we are both AS.
+We want to know about early detection and how to check the baby to see if they are SS….

 Please, how can this be done and which countries can do these tests? – Name withheld

 Sickle Cell Disease (SCD) is an inherited condition present from birth.

 A person develops sickle cell disease if they are the offspring of 2 people with the AS genotype (sickle cell carrier); or two people with Sickle Cell Disease, SS genotype.